publishpress/PublishPress-Authors/readme.txt

 * Fixed: Changed the way we sync post_author column: Current user will only be set as author if no terms where found for the post, or there are only guest authors.
 If post_author is empty, we set it for the current user, creating an author term for it;
 * Fixed: Duplicated queries for the same given email in the method MultipleAuthors\Classes\Author_Utils::get_author_term_id_by_email().
 Added a cache for the query results and an option to ignore the cache, #293;
+* Fixed: Performance issue.
+Optimized some methods and modules loading for reducing the server overload.
+Some modules now are only loaded if the required plugin is installed, #297;
+* Changed: Deprecated functions and classes now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_DEPRECATED_LEGACY_CODE" as false.
+Default is true, #297;
+* Changed: CoAuthors' backward compatibility functions now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_COAUTHORS_FUNCTIONS" as false.
+Default is true, #297;
+* Changed: Bylines' backward compatibility functions now can be disabled if you define the constant "PUBLISHPRESS_AUTHORS_LOAD_BYLINES_FUNCTIONS" as false.
+Default is true, #297;
 * Added: Added constant and filter for customizing the chunk size for the "Update author field on posts" maintenance task.
 The new constant is "PUBLISHPRESS_AUTHORS_SYNC_POST_AUTHOR_CHUNK_SIZE" and the filter is "publishpress_authors_sync_post_author_chunk_size".
 Default value is 10;
 * Added: Added new maintenance task for syncing the authors' slug with the respective user's sanitized login (user_nicename).
 There is a new constant "PUBLISHPRESS_AUTHORS_SYNC_AUTHOR_SLUG_CHUNK_SIZE" and filter "publishpress_authors_sync_author_slug_chunk_size" for customizing the size of the chunk of authors to update at a time, #287;